PurpleAlien/jk-bms_grafana/README.md

 # JK BMS to Grafana
-Read data from a JK/Heltec BMS through RS-485 and graph it in Grafana.
+Read data from a JK BMS through RS-485 and graph it in Grafana.
 This script is intended to be used with: https://github.com/BarkinSpider/SolarShed/

+The JK BMS can be found on AliExpress and other sites, for example: https://s.click.aliexpress.com/e/_DBEzZwv

 Alternatively, a set-up for this is documented here for both Raspberry Pi and plain Debian or derivatives: https://diysolarforum.com/ewr-carta/data_communication/